Leonardomav/ubiwhere-challenge/README.md

 Basic Django REST API to manage urban occurrences for the Ubiwhere challenge.

 ## Instalation Guide
-Note: This installation guide is made for Ubuntu based linux only.
+To note that this installation guide is made for Ubuntu based linux only.

+### MANUAL Instalation Guide
  1. Clone the repository

  2. Install Python3.7 in your machine